jitsi/handbook/docs/dev-guide/react-sdk.md

 * `devices`: Optional.
 Information map about the devices used in a call.

 * `userInfo`: Optional.
-The JS object that contains information about the participant starting the meeting (e.g., email).
+The JS object that contains information about the participant starting or joining the meeting (e.g., email).

 * `release`: Optional.
 Information regarding the `stage.8x8.vc` or `8x8.vc` release version.
 Expects the following format: `release-1234`.